nkn-ctrl/TryHackMe/SIEM.md

 Where do we first need to look?
 If we look at the available log sources, we will find some log sources covering the network traffic.
 Search Query: `index=botsv1 imreallynotbatman.com sourcetype=stream:http`

+### Validate the IP that is scanning
+So what do we need to do to validate the scanning attempt?
+Look into the suricata logs.
+Search Query: `index=botsv1 imreallynotbatman.com src=40.80.148.42 sourcetype=suricata`

+## Exploitation Phase